ambielecki/dwa15-fall2018/php/form.php-usage.md

 Note that a field can have multiple rules applied, with each rule separated by a `|` character.

 The validator will loop through each field's rules, building an array of error messages.
-Only the first error for a given field will be recorded.
+Only the first error for a given field will be reported.

 ## Available validation rules